spiceai/docs/spiceaidocs/docs/clients/Datadog/index.md

 ## Spice Prometheus endpoint configuration

-By default, Prometheus endpoint is running on port `9000`.
-Review Spice runtime output after it is started to confirm metrics endpoint is correctly displayed.
+The metrics endpoint uses port `9000` by default.
+The metrics endpoint configuration is logged at startup.

 ```bash
 2024-07-15T21:48:00.158267Z  INFO spiced: Metrics listening on 127.0.0.1:9000